Message from the Chief Residents

 Most importantly, our education is top priority in the department.
 Our department boasts of faculty members who are leading experts and pioneers in the field of academics, research, advocacy, as well as authors of numerous papers and textbooks.
 Our faculty’s commitment to provide a conducive training environment for residents are exceptional.
 Our program also strives to prepare the residents to life after residency – be it pursuing fellowship training, academic, or private practice.
 Among ourselves, we strive to have a family-friendly environment and maintain good work-life balance.

 Finally, the city of Louisville is a wonderful place to live!
-Many residents live in areas that have the feel of a neighborhood but are conveniently located very close to the hospitals where they work.
-Louisville is the home of the world-famous Kentucky Derby, as well as a variety of other sports activities including the Louisville Bats baseball team, the two-time USL champion Louisville City FC soccer team, and of course all the great athletic teams of the University of Louisville.
+Louisville is the home of the world-famous Kentucky Derby, as well as a variety of other sports activities including the Louisville Bats baseball team, Louisville City FC & Racing soccer teams, and of course all the great athletic teams of the University of Louisville.
 With a diverse and award-winning food scene, Louisville is known for excellent dining and has been named “Best Local Food Scene” by USA Today.
-Louisville is also home to attractions such as The Louisville Slugger Museum, Thunder over Louisville, the Muhammad Ali Center, Forecastle Festival, Louisville Trifecta Festival, and so much more!
+Louisville is also home to attractions such as The Louisville Slugger Museum, the Muhammad Ali Center, Bourbon * Beyond Music Festival, and so much more!

 Thank you for your interest in our program.
 We look forward to hearing from you during the application process.
 Please do not hesitate to contact us for any questions you may have!